Ireland

 ‣ So that's why they called him Killarney

-Today we hiked all the way around Lough Leane.
-We started at Muckross House, which is an amazing old mansion with manicured grounds on the edge of the vast lake.
-We walked to the Meeting of the Waters, which is where the smaller lakes all meet with the much larger Lough Leane.
-After eating our cheese sandwich at the teahouse there, we walked on to a very steep assent up to Torc Mountain.
-There we climbed 1,500 feet in half an hour, but it was worth the effort as the views from up top, of the lakes and mountains, are superb.
-The locals call this climb cardiac-hill, I can see why.
-After taking in the vista we walked on to the small, but serene Torc Falls and then returned to Muckross House feeling satisfied we'd hiked the hell out of this lake.
+Today we hiked around Lough Leane, starting at Muckross House - an impressive old mansion with manicured grounds on the lake's edge.
+We walked to the Meeting of the Waters, where smaller lakes converge with the larger Lough Leane.
+After eating cheese sandwiches at the teahouse, we made the steep 1,500-foot ascent up Torc Mountain in just thirty minutes.
+The effort was worthwhile for the superb views of lakes and mountains from the summit - locals call this "cardiac hill" for good reason.
+After taking in the vista, we continued to the small but serene Torc Falls before returning to Muckross House, satisfied with our strenuous lake hike.

 Saturday, August 5, 2017

-Millennia ago, when Ireland was covered by vast ice sheets the Gap of Dunloe was carved out of the rock by powerful and unrelenting glaciers.
-We walked this stupendous landscape this day and got lost in its lush green vistas.
-Of course, modern day Ireland can rain on you at any moment, at any time of the year.
-It did just this as we were about four miles into our seven-mile hike.
-We've experienced this changeable rainy weather ever since we arrived here, but today we got caught in a torrential downpour that drenched us for about ten minutes.
-Then the sun came out, as it does in Ireland, and we slowly dried out wandering through the beautiful and rugged valley.
+Millennia ago, when glaciers covered Ireland, the Gap of Dunloe was carved from solid rock by powerful, relentless ice.
+We hiked through this spectacular landscape today, immersed in its lush green vistas.
+Of course, modern Ireland can deliver rain at any moment, any time of year - which it did about four miles into our seven-mile hike.
+We've grown accustomed to changeable weather since arriving, but today brought a torrential downpour that soaked us for ten minutes before the sun returned (as it does in Ireland), allowing us to dry while wandering through the beautiful, rugged valley.

-We eventually landed at Ross Castle where we disembarked happy with our adventure, but with very soggy bottoms.
+We disembarked at Ross Castle, happy with our adventure despite our very soggy bottoms.

 Sunday, August 6, 2017